jqueeryio/hello-world/readme.txt

  Hello!!
+this
-this is a new line
+ is a new line
+but i CHANGED IT